geonda/CGCNN_tutorial_lecture7/README.md

-The hands-on part for the lecture 7 of intro materials informatics.
+## The hands-on part for the lecture 7 of intro materials informatics.
+---
+Links:

-# CGCNN tutorial (modified version of https://github.com/Diego-2504/CGCNN_tutorial) originally based on the work of Tian Xie (https://github.com/txie-93) https://arxiv.org/abs/1710.10324
+This CGCNN tutorial (modified version of https://github.com/Diego-2504/CGCNN_tutorial) originally based on the work of Tian Xie (https://github.com/txie-93) https://arxiv.org/abs/1710.10324

 ### 1. Crystal_graphs
 This jupyter notebook includes most of the scripts that come in the repository, that's why I divided it into 3 parts: